We have five factories and 19 years of experience in plant extracts

 Dietary Considerations:

-- Allergies and Sensitivities: Some individuals may have allergies or sensitivities to certain foods high in Lycopene.
+- Allergies and Sensitivities: Some individuals may have allergies or sensitivities to certain foods high in lycopene.
 It's important to be aware of any personal dietary restrictions.

-- Portion Control: While Lycopene is beneficial, it's still important to practice portion control and maintain a balanced diet.
+- Portion Control: While lycopene is beneficial, it's still important to practice portion control and maintain a balanced diet.

-- Supplements vs. Whole Foods: While Lycopene supplements are available, it's generally recommended to obtain nutrients from whole foods whenever possible for the best overall health benefits.
+- Supplements vs. Whole Foods: While lycopene supplements are available, it's generally recommended to obtain nutrients from whole foods whenever possible for the best overall health benefits.

 Nutrient Synergy: